 When I spoke about starting my own business – an online lifestyle business, I got confused and concerned looks.
-People didn’t know what that was and complicating the conversation further, neither did I. Or at least I couldn’t explain myself very well.
-I knew I didn’t want “a job“, in the classical 9 to 5 sense.
+People didn’t know what that was.
+Complicating the conversation further, neither did I. Or at least I couldn’t explain myself very well.
+I knew I didn’t want ‘a job’, in the classical 9 to 5 sense.
 I wanted to create a life for myself where I could earn money doing a variety of different things and work with all sorts of people.
-Projects of interest, started by other people or by me.
-Volunteer for the first time in my life, give back.
-Write for free, to promote my ideas with like-minded people and maybe create and sell some books along the way.
-Make things for the fun of it and then see if other people wanted to join along.
-Teach.
-The list goes on and on.

-I think everyone I spoke with, understood and agreed with my passion for trying out all these new ways of spending my time.
+I think everyone I spoke with, understood and agreed with my passion for trying out a new way of spending my time.
 But they kept waiting for the finale.
 And they were far too polite to ask, “how are you going to be paid”?
-They didn’t see the “job” in what I described as much as they saw “goofing off and having fun” part.
+They didn’t see the ‘job’ in what I described as much as they saw ‘goofing off and having fun’.
 At that point in the conversation, I would start to get a little scared and worry I was making a huge mistake.
 It was clear that without a solid business plan, including financials, many people thought I was not being serious.
 But I was confident in my ability to complete that step, in due course.